parsevalbtc/libbitcoin-system-wiki/Type-Constraints-Unraveled.md

     return (value % 2) != 0;
 }
 ```
-These reduce to the following.
+This resolves to the following.
 ```cpp
 // if (std::is_integral<Integer>::value)
 template <typename Integer,